ujjwalguptaofficial/shivneri.docs/docs/tutorial/component/wall.md

 Wall has two lifecycle hook -

-* **entered** - called when a request has entered inside the Shivneri (app).
+* **incoming** - called when a request is entering inside the Shivneri (app).
 If this events returns nil means request is allowed to enter otherwise rejects with the result returned.

-    If there are multiple walls then "entered" is called in same order as they are defined.
+    If there are multiple walls then "incoming" is called in same order as they are defined.

-* **finished** - called when a controller is executed & response is about to be sent.
+* **outgoing** - called when a controller is executed & response is about to be sent.
 This is an optional event & Result returned from this event is ignored.

-    If there are multiple walls then "finished" is called in reverse order as they are defined.
+    If there are multiple walls then "outgoing" is called in reverse order as they are defined.

 A wall has access to following -